TobitMisoi/coinsed/README.md

   [https://auth0.com/docs/api](Auth0)

   The Authentication API enables you to manage all aspects of user identity when you use Auth0.
 It offers endpoints so your users can log in, sign up, log out, access APIs, and more.

+  ### Coinsed Technologies

+  [MUI(material-ui)](https://mui.com/) - MUI provides a robust, customizable, and accessible library of foundational and advanced components, enabling you to build your own design system and develop React applications faster.

+  [Metamask extension](https://thirdweb.com/) - This tool allows for the intergration of dApp in the Dashboard.
+It easily allows for the implementation of web3 features